 A team of University of Education, Winneba (UEW) staff made up of Dr. Edmond A. Agyeman (Centre for African Studies/School of Business), Dr. Emmanuel M. Tamanja (IERIS) and Dr. Bernard B. B. Bingab (School of Business), have won a research grant worth US$30,000.00 from CODESRIA to conduct research on university governance and community relations in some selected public Universities in Ghana.

 The University of Education, Winneba on Sunday, 3rd December, 2017 inducted its newly appointed Registrar, Surveyor Paul Osei-Barima (Esq) into office at a thanksgiving ceremony held at the Jophus Anamuah-Mensah Conference Centre.

 The ceremony saw the presence of the Ag.
 Vice-Chancellor of UEW, the Clergy, family members of the Registrar, staff and students of UEW.

-This is a three stanza poem in Ewe about how destiny apportions everything for us, such that no matter what you do, if destiny does not grant it, you cannot have it.
+This is a three stanza poem in Ewe about how destiny controls everything we do, such that no matter what we do, we only get what destiny apportions for us.

 This paper seeks to give a descriptive account of a vowel height feature agreement process in Ewe.
 The paper establishes that the height agreement process is neither height harmony nor metaphony.
 The paper further demonstrates the systematic difference between the coastal dialects and the inland dialects of Ewe in relation to the vowel height agreement process.
 The height agreement occurs in the cliticization of diminutive marker to nouns and adjectives as well as the cliticization of the 3rd person singular object pronominal to verbs.